TriumphLLC/Blend4Web/doc_src/about.rst

 The Blend4Web framework is integrated tightly with Blender - a 3D modeling and animation tool (hence the name).
 The content is rendered by means of WebGL and other browser technologies, without the use of plugins.

-Technically Blend4Web is a library for web pages, a Blender addon and some tools for debugging and optimization.
+Technically Blend4Web is a library for web pages, a Blender add-on and some tools for debugging and optimization.

 The Blend4Web 3D engine has been developed by Triumph LLC employees since 2010.
 The engine was first released on March 28 2014.